Gift Card Breakage Revenue: When and How to Recognize It

 Gift card breakage might seem like found money, but don't get too excited.
 There are legal and regulatory hurdles to clear before you can count it as revenue.
 Understanding these nuances is key to staying compliant and avoiding potential headaches.

-Navigating Varying State Laws
+Navigating State Laws on Gift Card Breakage

 State laws regarding gift cards and breakage can feel like a maze.
 Each state has its own set of rules about everything from expiration dates (or lack thereof) to how unclaimed funds are handled.
 This patchwork of regulations means businesses need to be extra diligent in understanding the specific requirements in every state where they operate.
 This can be tricky for businesses operating across state lines, adding complexity to your revenue recognition process.
 For example, some states consider unredeemed gift card balances as abandoned property after a certain period, while others don't.
 Staying on top of these varying rules is crucial for accurate accounting and compliance.